In today’s post, I want to talk about the Amway Spring Leadership Function.

 The only thing I found a little bit weird about the 2002 WWDB Amway Spring Leadership Function were the religious services.
 I was not religious at the time and found it weird that they offered a church service during a business function.

 All things aside, I was willing to overlook that because I enjoyed everything else.
 The event was motivating, educational and inspiring.
-You can read more about my Amway experience here.

 The Importance of Events